Cannabis in Ireland: 2010–2019

-A community of anonymous cannabis users who reside in Ireland was created under the name Crainn in 2010 as a subreddit on the platform Reddit.
-In September 2021 it set up a board of directors to "get organised and to help communicate to politicians what we want" and has expanded to other online platforms, such as having a server on Discord which was established in 2017.
+A community of anonymous cannabis users who reside in Ireland was created under the name Crainn (Irish for "trees") in 2010 as a subreddit on the platform Reddit.
+In September 2021 it set up a board of directors to "get organised and to help communicate to politicians what we want" and has expanded to other online platforms, such as a Discord server which was established in 2017.
 The organisation has three core pillars: normalisation, education and community.
 As of January 2022 it had 28,000 members in its subreddit, r/Crainn.
-By February 2023, this had risen to over 36,000.
+By September 2024, this had risen to over 42,000.
 The organisation has taken part in a number of demonstrations, debates and educational campaigns.

 Luke 'Ming' Flanagan, a longstanding pro-cannabis campaigner, was elected to the 31st Dáil in the 2011 general election as an independent Teachta Dála for Roscommon–South Leitrim.
 On 6 November 2013, he proposed a motion "That Dáil Éireann calls on the Government to introduce legislation to regulate the cultivation, sale and possession of cannabis and cannabis products in Ireland", which was defeated by 111 votes to 8.
 On 20 November 2013, he introduced a private member's bill, the Cannabis Regulation Bill 2013, which never got a second reading.

 In November 2015, Aodhán Ó Ríordáin, then Minister of State responsible for the National Drugs Strategy, said he favoured decriminalising cannabis for personal use, and in 2017 called for the legalisation of cannabis to "cut the knees from under drug gangs". Ó Ríordáin lost his Dáil seat at the 2016 election but was reelected in 2020.

 In December 2016, a private member's bill was introduced by Gino Kenny of People Before Profit to make cannabis available in Ireland for medicinal use.
-It passed second stage without a vote.
-The bill progressed to the amendments stage on 9 November 2017.
+The bill, supported by People Before Profit, Sinn Féin, the Labour Party, the Social Democrats, the Green Party and the Independent Alliance, passed second stage without a vote.
+The bill progressed to the amendments stage on 9 November 2017, but was later rejected by the Oireachtas Health Committee.

 In a 2017 interview with Hot Press magazine, Fianna Fáil TD Stephen Donnelly spoke about smoking cannabis.
 After being announced as a minister in the 2020 cabinet, Donnelly reportedly stood by his 2017 comments, and noted an openness to the liberalisation of some drug laws, stating that if "you're doing something that's not harming anybody else, it's hard to see a legitimate role for the State in prosecuting you for it".
 A 2020 news article described Donnelly as "broadly supportive" of supervised injection centres and open to making cannabis legal.

 In June 2018, after a bill was passed to legalise cannabis in Canada, Taoiseach Leo Varadkar stated that the decriminalisation of cannabis was 'under consideration', with an expert group considering the examining the systems in jurisdictions in which cannabis has been decriminalised for recreational use.

-The leader of Ireland's Labour Party, Ivana Bacik, has spoken in favour of legalising cannabis.